A Holistic Approach to Reactive Mobile Manipulation: Experiments

-The \emph{failure is running} decorator causes the subsequent memory sequence to repeat on failure.
-This branch corresponds to a grasp attempt.
+In the second branch, the robot will first attempt to grasp an object.
+The grippers are opened if required, and then the platform moves to a defined pickup pose using our Holistic Motion Controller from which the container holding the objects is visible to the eye-in-hand camera.
+Subsequently, a grasp is attempted.
+In a grasp attempt, the Holistic Motion Controller guides the robot towards the grasp pose output from GG-CNN.
+When the distance to the desired grasp pose is greater than 0.25\unit{m}, the output from GG-CNN is continuously updating the Holistic Motion Controller goal.
+Due to the minimum sensing distance of the RealSense D-435 camera, the grasp pose is locked in when it is 0.25\unit{m} away from the camera.
+After a grasp attempt, the arm retreats to a ready configuration where grasp success is detected.
 A failure is detected by the gripper being fully closed (i.e. the hand is empty), or the arm encounters an error.
-The tree first opens the grippers if they are closed, and then moves the platform to the defined \emph{pickup} pose.
-The container holding the objects is visible to the eye-in-hand camera from this pose.
-Subsequently, the \emph{Move to Grasp Pose} branch runs.
-When the distance to the desired grasp pose from GG-CNN is greater than 0.25\unit{m}, the desired grasp pose from GG-CNN is continuously published to the Motion Controller.
-Due to the minimum sensing distance of the RealSense D-435 camera, the grasp pose is locked in when it is 0.25\unit{m} away from the camera.
-After a grasp attempt, the arm retreats to the \emph{ready} configuration where grasp success is detected.
+If a failure is detected, the grasp attempt is repeated.

-Upon a successful grasp, the platform moves to the \emph{dropoff} pose where the object is placed, and the arm resets to the \emph{ready} configuration.
-The \emph{pickup} and \emph{dropoff} locations are separated by approximately 3\unit{m}.
+Upon a successful grasp, the platform moves to a dropoff pose where the object is placed.
+The pickup and dropoff locations are separated by approximately 3\unit{m}.
 The pick and place sequence is then repeated.

+To perform a comparison to prior work, we repeated the pick and place task while using motion planners instead of our holistic controller.
+In this implementation, we use the internal Omron planner to control the mobile base, and the RRTConnect motion planner from OMPL to control the arm \cite{ompl}.
+This mimics the robot control approach from \cite{mm0}.
+The behaviour tree and vision stack remain the same, except we only use the first output from GG-CNN due to the open-loop nature of motion planners.